aleksandrbazhin/tilepipe_site/tutorial.md

 Here is a quick rundown on how to create autoule-ready tilesets with Tilepipe and this program is all about.

 ### What are autotiles and what is the problem?
-With specially prepared tilesets you can just paint maps in your games and the necessary tile variations like corners or sides will be substituted automatically.
-But to prepare those tilesets you have to copy-paste repeatedly the same tile fragments which is a lot of manual work.
-So I made this automation tool, which copies the tile parts all around and combines them in various ways.
-There are several different types of autotiling, but most usable for me was 47-tile blob tileset, you can read more in the link in the description www.cr31.co.uk/stagecast/wang/blob.html.
+With specially prepared tilesets you can paint maps in your games and tile variations like corners or sides are substituted by game engine.
+But to prepare those tilesets you have to copy-paste the same tile fragments which may be a lot of manual work.
+So here is this automation tool, which copies the tile parts around and combines them in various ways.
+There are several different types of autotiling, but the most usable for me was 47-tile blob tileset, you can read more on it here www.cr31.co.uk/stagecast/wang/blob.html.

 ### What is TilePipe?
 The name TilePipe comes from “tileset pipeline” since it is targeted at automating the tileset creation process.
-Desired workflow is - you draw only the parts of tiles that differ between tile types, like the corner of the tile differs from the side or from full tile.
-All the copying is done automatically by TilePipe, so that from changing a part of the initial drawing to getting your result map changed there is no delay.
-These tilesets are not bound to 2d games or pixel-art, for example, tilesets can be used to highlight move area in turn based games.
+Desired workflow is - you draw only the parts of tiles that differ between tile types, like the corner of the tile differs from the side or from the center.
+All the copying is then done automatically by TilePipe.

 ### So, how to use the program?
 There are 2 inputs in the process - one is the drawing of the parts that are repeated in tiles and the other is the template of how to position the resulting tiles.
-The tile parts you have to draw in your favourite graphical editor, like MSPaint, Krita or Aseprite.
+You have to draw tile parts for TilePipe in your favourite graphical editor.
 The template default is set for 47-tile blobs and in most cases you are good with it.
-In the popular open-source program “Tiled” this type of tilesets are called “Mixed sets” with 2 types of terrain.
+In the popular program “Tiled” this type of tilesets are called “Mixed sets” with 2 types of terrain.

 ### The UI overview
 Let’s take a quick look at the interface.
 Here is how the UI looks currently (0.1.4):